-- Training – we offer a Masters programme and Foundational training in MBCT, and a programme of continuing professional development.
+- Training – we offer training in how to become an MBCT teacher and a programme of continuing professional development.

 - Teaching – we offer 8 week MBCT courses, open to all, throughout the year.

 - Charitable initiatives – we actively work to make MBCT accessible to all.